 In gathering the primary data, the study will rely on a questionnaire to answer the study's research questions.
 The study will rely on a five-point Likert scale where 1 represents strongly disagree and 5 represents strongly disagree.
 The Likert scale will help provide quantitative data that can be analysed to test the study hypotheses.
 The questionnaire will be structured into six sections.
 The first section will focus on the background of the respondents and the firms.
-The next section will focus on competitive strategy.
-This will be followed by questions on green purchasing.
 The next section will focus on the competitive advantages.
 The subsequent section will be on technological innovation.
 The last section will focus on firm performance.
-The questions will be uploaded onto google forms and sent to the phones (SMS, WhatsApp, Telegram, or Emails) of respondents.
+The questions will be uploaded onto google forms and sent to the phones (SMS, WhatsApp, Telegram, or E-mails) of respondents.
 This means of administering the questionnaire will mean that the respondents will respond at their best times.